thedocdoc/Sophie/README.md

 Initial software/programs:
 1. voice_assist - This will be a voice assistant based on the vosk voice recognition project, It uses a offline text to speech system to report back anwsers to questions you have.
 Recently I swapped it to a smaller neural network model and it has been preforming quite well on the TX2.
 2. memory_sys - based on a database (will need to look into this, as it will play a important role to the robot.
 Think like the ability to recall the last time you seen someone if asked)
-3. reading_module - This is a work in progress of a pipeline program to read pysical books and writing, This will unlock many use cases for the robot.
+3. reading_module - This is a work in progress of a pipeline program to read physical books and writing, This will unlock many use cases for the robot.
 It currently is in a working state, but also sloooow.
 4. Face_recog

 Current tasks for the robot to preform: